DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 Changes to the redraw functions would also necesitate changes to KsSession, as topology widgets are loaded before all graphs and drawn by the redraw functions.

-This approach has been attempted in the "de_singletoning" branch of the project repository.
+Approach without the singleton pattern approach has been attempted in the "de_singletoning" branch of the project repository.
 It all works like the singleton implementation, there have been few API changes and singleton is no more.
+However, main developer felt uneasy changing an estabilished KShark API and decided that the singleton implementation will be used in the end.

-However, main developer felt uneasy changing an estabilished KShark API and decided that the singleton implementation will be used in the end (do not worry, main developer spent a good few hours thinking about what to use in the main build, it is not a simple choice based on emotions).
+The only issues with the singleton pattern being used was "maybe the staticness of it could cause problems" and "it kind of stands alone, not fully connected to the main window".
+First issue hasn't been proven true druing normal operations.
+Second issue is a design characteristic, but the NUMA TV context is a part of the kshark-gui component, meaning it does live with the main window

 ## "Why are topology widgets stored as pointers?"